popcord/VisionCraft-Checker/README.md

 ## Notes

 - Ensure that you have an active internet connection while running the script or executable.
-- The script will create or update a file named `config.json` in the same directory to store model information.
+- The script will create or update a json file in the same directory to store model information.

 ## License